tugrulates/blog/demoscene.md

 state: public
 date: 2022-02-16
 location: San Francisco, CA
+description: I made demos.
+I want to introduce you to the world of demos by going through the work I produced.
 tags: coding graphics
 ---

 # Demoscene

 I made *demos*.
-These are artifacts of the human desire to showcase digital creation skills, including programming.
 I want to introduce you to the world of demos by going through the work I produced.

+Demos are artifacts of the human desire to showcase digital creation skills, including programming.
 [Demoscene](https://en.wikipedia.org/wiki/Demoscene) is the niche subculture where programmers, designers and musicians work together to produce demos.
 They compete at events and distribute their work for free.

 I was part of two demo groups, [Resident](https://www.residentland.info/) and [Deviance](https://deviance.untergrund.net/).
 My selected productions are listed below.